ivangfr/okta-springboot/README.md

 ## Application

-### simple-service
+- **simple-service**

   `Spring Boot` Web Java application that exposes two endpoints:

-- `/api/public`: endpoint that can be access by anyone, it is not secured;
+  - `/api/public`: endpoint that can be access by anyone, it is not secured
-- `/api/private`: endpoint that can just be accessed by users registered in `Okta`.
+  - `/api/private`: endpoint that can just be accessed by users registered in `Okta`

 ## Configure Okta